LANCIA for sale

 F.A.Q.
 Frequently asked questions before buying a Lancia

-Given the diversity of its production, it is possible to find Lancias at all price points.
-While the value of a Thema 8.32 remains reasonable (€18,000 according to LVA), the rarest Delta Integrale models have skyrocketed in recent years (up to €125,000).
+Given the diversity of its lineup, Lancias can be found at every price point.
+While the price of a Thema 8.32 remains reasonable (€18,000 according to LVA), the rarest Delta Integrales have skyrocketed in value in recent years (up to €125,000).
 The great classics of the 1960s, such as the Flaminia with Touring or Zagato bodywork, range from €120,000 to €320,000.
-Youngtimers can nevertheless treat themselves for much less: a beautiful Gamma coupé can be yours for less than €10,000.
+Youngtimer enthusiasts can, however, treat themselves for much less: a beautiful Gamma coupe can be yours for under €10,000.

 What should you check before buying a classic Lancia?

-Although Lancia has been around for over a hundred years, most transactions involve vehicles built between the 1960s and the end of the 20th century.
-Some of the points to check are therefore specific to each period.
+Although Lancia has been around for over a century, most transactions involve vehicles built from the 1960s through the end of the 20th century.
+Some of the points to check are therefore specific to each era.

-- Vehicle history: check that the service log is complete and that all work has been carried out by competent workshops specialising in Italian cars.
+- Vehicle history: Check that the service record is complete and that all maintenance work has been performed by qualified workshops specializing in Italian cars.

-- General condition and specific inspections: a thorough inspection by a specialist in the brand is strongly recommended, particularly for models prior to 1990.
-As far as the Delta HF Integrale is concerned, it is essential that the model you are interested in has remained strictly faithful to the original.
+- Overall condition and specific inspections: A thorough inspection by a brand specialist is strongly recommended, particularly for models manufactured before 1990.
+As for the Delta HF Integrale, it is essential that the vehicle in question has remained strictly true to its original specifications.

-- Reliability and risk factors: each model has its own specific characteristics.
-Most Lancias have robust engines, but particular attention should be paid to the peripherals (especially the electrical system) on models built up to the mid-1980s.
-The Gamma's flat four-cylinder engine has a known and documented weakness in terms of timing; if you are interested in this model, you should be particularly vigilant in this regard.
+- Reliability and Potential Issues: Each model has its own specific characteristics.
+Most Lancias have robust engines, but the auxiliary systems (particularly the electrical system) require special attention for models built up to the mid-1980s.
+The Gamma’s flat-four engine has a known and well-documented weakness in the timing system; if you’re interested in this model, you should be particularly vigilant in this regard.

-- Maintenance and repair costs: older Lancia models are mechanically complex and must be maintained with the care and expertise they deserve, which can result in above-average maintenance and repair costs, and even very high costs for certain operations.
-Please consult the buying guides published in the specialist press for more information.
+- Maintenance and Repair Costs: Classic Lancias are mechanically complex vehicles and require the care and expertise they deserve, which can result in above-average maintenance and repair costs—and even very high costs for certain repairs.
+Be sure to consult the buyer’s guides published in the automotive press for more information.